 Police brought the activists to the high-security Parchman State Prison, where they were kept on death row.
 Mulholland and other women had to undergo vaginal exams by a female guard whom Mulholland remembered dipping her hand in Lysol.
 “That was really intimidating,” she said.
 “They showed they could do anything they wanted to us and probably would.”

-Unafraid, as soon as Mullholland left prison, she jumped right back into the fray.
+Undaunted, as soon as Mulholland left prison, she jumped right back into the fray.

 Her Infamous Sit-In At Woolworths And Activism Today